-I am sure that once, I knew more about them than their last names: Hudson, Cook, Columbus.
-Verrazzano, Magellan.
-I’m sure that I once knew all – not just some – of their first names, where they started out, what they discovered, the names of some of their boats.
-But I have forgotten most all of that now, and am only reminded of them by the horizon.
+I must have once known more than their last names: Hudson, Columbus, Magellan Verrazzano.
+Surely once I knew all and not just some of their first names: where they started out, what they discovered, the names of some of their boats.
+But I have forgotten most all of that now.
+I am only even reminded of them now by the horizon.

-There is no hint of anything beyond the horizon; it is not hard at all to imagine the belief that the world was flat.
-I cannot see how anyone ever thought anything different.
+There is no hint of anything beyond the horizon; it is not at all hard to believe that the world was flat.
+It is harder to imagine how anyone thought anything different.
 Who were these visionaries with such faith in the unseen?
 I want to know more about them.

 I could look it up, I guess, do some research.
 But I wonder if it would tell me what I want to know?
-I figure that these guys were seekers; this is something I think we have in common, but it is admittedly probably where our similarities end.
-Though I am fascinated with the Royal Family (and especially that new baby), I neither hobnob with or work for royalty.
-I am too cautious; I tend to follow the rules.
+They were seekers like me, and this is something I think we have in common, but it is admittedly probably where our similarities end.
+Though I am fascinated with the Royal Family (and especially that new baby), I neither hobnob with or work for royalty as they did.
+I am more cautious than I wish; I tend to follow the rules.
 I miss home if I am away too long.
 I know precious little of celestial navigation, and am not a great sailor.
-I don’t like to be without creature comforts and I am not all that brave.
+I don’t like to be without creature comforts.
+I am not all that brave.

-I love the ocean but I have recently realized that when I imagine myself there, I am really imagining a new and better version of myself there.
-A tan and miraculously prettier one, one without the dark circles, the sallow tone that my skin turns in winter.
-A thinner one, because at the beach, I will have suddenly become outdoorsy, a newly-active lifestyle taking over the abundance on the hips honed by habits like knitting and writing.
+I love the ocean but I have only recently realized that when I imagine myself there, what I am really imagining is a new and better version of myself.
+A tan and miraculously prettier one, one without the dark circles, the sickly, sallow tone of my skin in winter.
+A thinner one, because at the beach, I will have suddenly become outdoorsy, a newly-active lifestyle taking over the abundance on the hips honed by my habits of knitting and writing.
 A more relaxed version, Zen-like, peaceful, laid back and easy-breezy, comfortable doing nothing all day except sit in the sand.
-Donning an effortlessly elegant outfit for an effortlessly elegant dinner, all things around me reflecting my signature casual-beach style.
-There is no compulsive phone-checking, there are not short-attention-span issues.
-There is no irritation, no disappointment at the beach.
+Donning an effortlessly elegant outfit for an effortlessly elegant dinner, all things around me reflecting my signature casual-beach style!
+There is no compulsive phone-checking; there are not short-attention-span issues.
+There is never irritation or disappointment at the beach.
 There is definitely no yelling.

-Apparently, I am the last to know this about myself; I realize much too late in the game that Big Data has known this about me for some time.
+It turns out that Big Data has actually known this about me for some time.
 Mining my searches, exposing my secrets, Big Data has told Facebook, who hawks in my ads overpriced gadgets that the better, beachier version of me might require to achieve this elevated existence.
 A swimskirt that can take you from the beach to lunch, or shopping – how neat!
 Turquoise Birkenstocks for walking around town like a local – so cute!
 A straw-hat helmet for your bike – I’ll be the envy of everyone in town!
 A wrap that can be a sundress, a coverup, a travel wrap, or a beach blanket – I will be flexible and ready for anything!
 I am such a sucker that I do not even see how I am being conned.
 I have bought more of these items than I would like to admit.
-I’ve been had.
+Time and again, I’ve been had.

 Which is when I start thinking of the explorers again, and I have questions we didn’t cover in social studies.
 I want to know what made them tick.
 What gave them the courage to trust their hunch that there was more beyond that horizon.
-I want to know if they hung out with other seekers, mystics or explorers maybe, so they didn’t feel so crazy all the time.
-I want to know what sounded like truth, and how they followed it; what were their siren songs, what made them weepy when they heard it.
-I want to know what kept them going on their journeys, how they learned to trust that they would make it.
+I want to know if they hung out with other seekers, mystics or explorers maybe, so they didn’t feel crazy all the time.
+I want to know what sounded like truth, and how they followed it: what were their siren songs, what made them weepy when they heard it?
+I want to know what kept them going on their journeys.
+How they learned to trust that they could make it.

-I begin again, in a daily journey for something more, for today’s truth, for a just-slightly-better version of my old self.
-I am hoping the explorers, if I could ask them, would tell me about the times they drifted off course and discovered nothing, having to start again the next day, behind schedule.
+I set out again today in a daily journey for something more: for today’s truth, for a just-slightly-better version of my old self.
+I am hoping the explorers, if I could ask them, would tell me about the times they drifted off course and discovered nothing, having to start again the next day, frustrated and behind schedule.
 Or when they came upon something completely unexpected, not at all what they’d set out looking for.
-About what they learned along the way, what they discovered when they were off the clock, off the map.
+About what they learned along the way, and what they discovered when they were off the clock, off the map.
 When they found themselves in a new place, but still searching, discovering only that they were still their same old selves.

 I am hoping they would assure me that it was the journey that made it all worthwhile.